RyanPSullivan/c-os/README.md

-# An Operating System Written Predominantly in C++
+# An Operating System Written Predominantly in C

 # Features
 *Terminal Output